-* nominations are currently open for the 2022 ICMRBS Founders’ Medal, to be awarded at the XXIX ICMRBS Conference, August 21-25, 2022.
-Nomination information is as listed below *
+* nominations are now open for the 2026 ICMRBS Founders’ Medal, to be awarded at the XXXI ICMRBS Conference in Davos, Switzerland August 23-27, 2026.
+Information on the nomination procedure has been updated below. *

 The International Conference of Magnetic Resonance in Biological Systems (ICMRBS) was co-founded by Oleg Jardetzky, Mildred Cohn, and Robert Shulman in 1964.
-The conference has been organized biannually over the past half century, and currently attracts between 800 and 1,000 scientists to a six-day scientific forum held at different locations across the world.
+The conference has been organized biannually over the past 60-plus years, and currently attracts between 600 and 800 scientists to a multiday scientific forum held at different locations across the world.

 In 2002, the ICMRBS Council established the Founders’ Medal to recognize exceptional contributions by young scientists to the development and/or progress of the field of magnetic resonance in biological systems.

-Nominations are invited for this prestigious medal to be presented at the forthcoming XXIXth ICMRBS meeting, which will be held in Boston, MA, USA, August 21-25, 2022.
+Nominations are invited for this prestigious medal to be presented at the forthcoming XXXI ICMRBS meeting, which will be held in Davos, Switzerland, August 23-27, 2026.
 The award winner will receive the Founders’ Medal and $3,000 USD, and she/he will be invited to present a lecture at the above mentioned conference.

 Previous Recipients